-The Center is growing at a remarkable rate.
-We have strong participation from high-level photographers, skilled computer coders, journalism faculty and students.
-Journalists from Africa, Latin America, Asia, Europe and North America—with initial strategic focus in Southern Africa and the United States—are now part of the network.
+CCIJ is growing at a remarkable rate.
+We have strong participation from journalists, photographers, data scientists, and students.
+Journalists from Africa, Latin America, Asia, Europe, and North America—with initial strategic focus in Southern Africa and the United States—are now part of the network.

 Our vision is to develop a series of regional hubs with leaders who spearhead journalistic coverage in those areas.
 Hub leadership will oversee local reporting and training in close coordination with their regional hub peers and CCIJ’s core editors.
-The first hubs will be in the United States and Southern Africa, where our membership is strongest.
+The first two hubs are located in the United States and Southern Africa where our membership is strongest.
 Ultimately, these hubs will create the connective tissue that gives CCIJ its shape.

 Along with regional hub leadership, CCIJ is guided by a core team of editors and professional partners.
-The Center also leans heavily on the collective expertise of its Board of Directors and its Advisory Board.
+We also lean heavily on the collective expertise of its Board of Directors and its Advisory Board.

 Collaboration + Mentorship